Squirkey89/Game-Xpress/README.md

   * The favourites app can do almost everything but I would implement an add to basket buttn.
 This would allow the customer to easily purchase the item if its in their favourites.

   # Testing<div id='id-testing'>
   During my project I tested my user stories as I was going through my project.
-I gave each user story an acceptance criteria and tasks and once I felt these were met I moved them to done.
+I gave each user story an acceptance criteria and tasks and once I felt these were met I moved the story to complete.

   ### USER STORY: Products 1